Budget and Finances

 Notable future projects include:

-• Water and Wastewater Redundancy: Planned for 2029, this project will enhance our infrastructure with a $19,000,000 investment, ensuring reliability in our water and wastewater services.
+Water and wastewater redundancy: Planned for 2029, this project will enhance our infrastructure with a $20,290,000 investment, ensuring reliability in our water and wastewater services.

-• Water and Wastewater Treatment Plant Upgrades: We will invest a total of $25,700,000 in essential upgrades to our Water Treatment Plant, commissioned in 1980, and the Wastewater Treatment Plant, commissioned in 1979 and currently 46 years old.
+Water and Wastewater Treatment Plant upgrades: We will invest a total of $49,600,000 over the next 10 years in essential upgrades to our Water Treatment Plant, commissioned in 1980, and the Wastewater Treatment Plant, commissioned in 1979 and currently 47 years old.

 • Increased fees to essential external organizations, for which the City is mandated by federal and provincial regulations